HARSHITHSSHMM/VSD/README.md

 -> It is as shown in the image.Just use ./a.out whenever we want to give input

 ### RISCV based lab:
-* We are going to use the same program but with RISCV compiler instead of GCC compiler<br/>
+* We are going to use the same program but with RISCV GCC compiler.<br/>
-* We have to run the command: &nbsp;&nbsp; " cat sum.c"
+* We have to run the command: &nbsp;&nbsp; " cat sum.c".<br/>
+* It will display us the program  we have written earlier on the terminal.<br/>
+* To compile the program, we are going to use riscv64 gcc compiler.<br/>
+* write the command:<br/>
+&ensp; "riscv64-unknown-elf-gcc -o1 -mabi=lp64 -march=rv64i -o -sum.o -sum.c